Crazy Little Thing Called Love: Composition

 As reported by Freddie Mercury in Melody Maker, 2 May 1981, he composed "Crazy Little Thing Called Love" on the guitar in just five to ten minutes.

 The song was written by Mercury as a tribute to his musical heroes Elvis Presley and Cliff Richard.
-Roger Taylor added in an interview that Mercury wrote it in just 10 minutes while lounging in a bath in the Bayerischer Hof Hotel in Munich during one of their extensive Munich recording sessions.
+Roger Taylor added in an interview that Mercury wrote it in just 10 minutes while lounging in a bath in the Bayerischer Hof Hotel in Munich during one of their extensive Munich recording sessions, which was later confirmed by Mercury himself.
 Mercury took it to the studio shortly after writing it and presented it to Taylor and John Deacon.
 The three of them, with their then new producer Reinhold Mack, recorded it at Musicland Studios in Munich.
 The entire song was reportedly recorded in less than half an hour (although Mack says it was six hours).

 Having written "Crazy Little Thing Called Love" on guitar and played an acoustic rhythm guitar on the record, for the first time ever Mercury played guitar in concerts, for example at Live Aid at Wembley Stadium, London in 1985.
-Billboard described Brian May's guitar playing as being "stunning in its simplicity."
-Cash Box called it a "hip shakin' rockabilly romp" and an "upbeat tune."
-Record World said that the band "does a superb job of capturing the spirit and sound of the late '50s be-bop rock'n'roll."
+Billboard described Brian May's guitar playing as being "stunning in its simplicity".
+Cash Box called it a "hip shakin' rockabilly romp" and an "upbeat tune".
+Record World said that the band "does a superb job of capturing the spirit and sound of the late '50s be-bop rock'n'roll".

-May wanted to emulate Rick Nelson's and Presley's longtime guitarist James Burton, and at Macks's suggestion used a Fender Esquire rather than his regular Red Special for the recording session.
+May wanted to emulate Rick Nelson's and Presley's longtime guitarist James Burton, and at Mack's suggestion used a Fender Esquire rather than his regular Red Special for the recording session.

 Music video

-The music video for the song was filmed at Trillion Studios on 21 September 1979 and directed by Dennis De Vallance involving four dancers and a floor of hands.
+The music video for the song was filmed at Trillion Studios on 21 September 1979 and directed by Denis deVance involving four dancers featuring Nikki Billyeald and Julie Warwick and a floor of hands.
 An alternate version was included on the Days of Our Lives DVD and Blu-ray releases.

 Live performances

-In the immediate aftermath of the single the band embarked on a mini UK tour entitled the Crazy Tour.
+In the immediate aftermath of the single, the band embarked on a mini UK tour entitled the Crazy Tour.

 Whenever the song was played live, the band added a solid rock ending that extended the under-three-minute track to over five minutes, with May and Mercury providing additional guitars.
-An example of this is on the CD/DVD Set Live at Wembley '86, where the song continues for five minutes.
+An example of this is on the CD/DVD set Live at Wembley '86, where the song continues for five minutes.

-On Saturday, 13 July 1985, Queen performed the song for the Live Aid dual-venue benefit concert.
+On 13 July 1985, Queen performed the song for the Live Aid dual-venue benefit concert.